-As dementia progresses, a person may need more help with everyday activities such as getting dressed.
-We share 10 ideas that could help make dressing easier while retaining personal choice and identity.
+As dementia progresses, a person will need more help with everyday activities such as getting dressed.
+We share 10 ideas that could help make dressing easier while supporting the person’s identity and personal choice.

-Getting dressed is a very personal daily activity and choosing what we wear is often an expression of our identity.
-People living with dementia increasingly need more help as time goes on, but it’s important to help them make their own choices for as long as possible.
+Getting dressed is a very personal daily activity and choosing what we wear is often an expression of our identity and how we are feeling.
+People living with dementia increasingly need more help as time goes on, but it’s important to support them to make their own choices for as long as possible.

 There are lots of ways to do this – some people may just need more time, while others may find labels or visual aids useful.
 If a person does need assistance, it’s important to offer it in a sensitive way.